w3c/trace-context/spec/21-http_response_header_format.md

 Header name: `traceresponse`

-In order to increase interoperability across multiple protocols and encourage successful integration, the header name SHOULD be lowercase.
-The header name is a single word without any delimiters, for example, a hyphen (`-`).
+The header name is [ASCII case-insensitive](https://infra.spec.whatwg.org/#ascii-case-insensitive).
+That is, `TRACERESPONSE`, `TraceResponse`, and `traceresponse` are considered the same header.
+The header name is a single word; it does not contain any delimiters such as a hyphen.

-Tracing systems MUST expect the header name in any case (upper, lower, mixed), and SHOULD send the header name in lowercase.
+In order to increase interoperability across multiple protocols and encourage successful integration, tracing systems SHOULD encode the header name as [ASCII lowercase](https://infra.spec.whatwg.org/#ascii-lowercase).

 ### traceresponse Header Field Values